MarkLee7925/Optical-Interconnection-Network/README.md

 ## Models:

-The following models were implemented in this project:
+The following regression models were implemented in this project:

 - Linear Regression (LR)
 - Linear Support Vector Regression (Linear SVR)